Kevin-CodeCrew/coding_concepts_sprint_1/Introduction_to_Git.md

 ![Setting the User and email for Git](./img/git-config.png)

 ## Commiting Changes
+Any changes you make to your files aren't tracked by `git` until you *commit* the changes to the repository.
+As you make changes to your programs commit often so you don't lose your changes.

+> ALWAYS remember to commit your changes each time you reach a development milestone so that you can rollback to them should you break your code!

+### git status
+The `status` git command will show you any untracked files as well as those that are tracked, but have been modified in some way.
+Use this command OFTEN to ensure that any and all local changes get committed and ultimately get pushed to your remote repositories.

+#### Practice
 1. Create an HTML file with `touch index.html`
 1. Create a CSS file with `styles.css`